 Absent Parent Syndrome

-Signs of the emotionally absent mother or father include:
+Signs of an emotionally absent mother or father can include:

 - little emotional involvement, guidance, or support.